Diabetes Drug Gangrene Lawsuit

-Serious genital infections have been reported with the class of type 2 diabetes drugs called sodium-glucose cotransporter-2 (SGLT-2) inhibitors has caused serious genital infections, according to reports.
-This infection is called necrotizing fasciitis of the perineum, and is also referred to as Fournier’s gangrene.
+A diabetes drug gangrene lawsuit concerns a class of type 2 diabetes drugs called sodium-glucose cotransporter-2 (SGLT-2) inhibitors has caused serious genital infections, according to reports.
+This infection is called necrotizing fasciitis of the perineum.
+It is also referred to as Fournier’s gangrene.
 The FDA warned on August 29, 2018 that some diabetes drugs can cause this infection and lead to painful surgery.
-The FDA warning includes the diabetes drugs Invokana, Invokamet, Farxiga, Jardiance, and Steglatro.
+The warning includes the diabetes drugs Invokana, Invokamet, Farxiga, Jardiance, and Steglatro.

 The FDA action requires the makers of these drugs to add a new warning about this serious risk to the prescribing information of all SGLT2 inhibitors, as well as to the patient Medication Guide.

 The FDA first approved SGLT2 inhibitors — sodium-glucose cotransporter-2 — in 2013 to help lower blood sugar in adults with type 2 diabetes.
 These drugs lower blood sugar by causing the kidneys to remove sugar through the urine.
 The SGLT2 inhibitor class of medicines includes canagliflozin (Invokana), dapagliflozin (Farxiga), empagliflozin (Jardiance), and ertugliflozin (Steglatro).
-Empagliflozin is also approved by FDA to lower heart attack and stroke risk in adults with type 2 diabetes and heart disease.
+FDA has also approved Empagliflozin to help lower heart attack and stroke risk in adults with type 2 diabetes and heart disease.

 Necrotizing Fasciitis / Fournier’s Gangrene

-Fournier’s gangrene is an extremely rare but life-threatening bacterial infection of the tissue under the skin that surrounds muscles, nerves, fat, and blood vessels of the perineum — the space between the anus and scrotum in the male and between the anus and vulva in the female.
+Fournier’s gangrene is an extremely rare but life-threatening bacterial infection of the tissue under the skin that surrounds muscles, nerves, fat, and blood vessels of the perineum.
+This is the space between the anus and scrotum in the male and between the anus and vulva in the female.
 The bacteria usually get into the body through a cut or break in the skin, where they quickly spread and destroy the tissue they infect.

 Diabetes Drug Gangrene Lawsuit